vohi/minicoin/README.md

 the host, checks out the `my_feature` branch, runs configure, and then make.

+# Machines

+minicoin is based on [vagrant](vagrantup.com), but tries to provide a clearer separation of the data defining machines, and the code implementing the logic.

 ## Machine definition

-minicoin is based on vagrant, but tries to provide a clearer separation of the data defining machines, and the code implementing the logic.
-Hence, there is only one `Vagrantfile` which contains the vagrant configuration code, takes care of setting appropriate defaults, works around limitations, and runs the provisioning steps from the machine's definition.
-You will probably never have to change this file.

 Machines are defined in the `machines` section of the `boxes.yml` file.
-The default `boxes.yml` file is loaded first; a `boxes.yml` file in `~/minicoin` will be loaded if present, and can add additional boxes or override settings from boxes in the default file.
+The default `boxes.yml` file is loaded first; a `boxes.yml` file in `~/minicoin` will be loaded if present, and can add additional boxes, or override settings from boxes in the default file.

 The following parameters are available:

 ```
+# Mandatory settings

   - name: mandatory # The name of the machine; will also be set as the hostname
-    box: mandatory # The vagrant box for the machine, as org/boxfile
+    box: mandatory # The vagrant box for the machine, usually as org/boxfile

-    roles: optional # One or more subdirectories with provisioning files
+# Provisioning

+    roles: # Optional, as per the definitions in the roles subdirectory
+      - role1
+      - role2
+      - role: role3
+        key1: value1
+        key2: value2

 # Optional virtual machine configurations